 Think about it:

-Criticism no.1: The Foo Fighter have got no songs
+Criticism no.1: The Foo Fighters have got no songs

 “Has there ever been a major, stadium-level band who have gotten this far with so few great songs?” you say.
 And it sounds like a fair point.
 The Foo Fighters have had very few hit singles.
 They’ve released 36 singles in their 24 year career, only four of which made the UK top 10 (The Best Of You got to no.4 in 2005).